 Before exploring the backyard, caution the children not to touch or try to catch bees, wasps, centipedes, red back spiders and white-tailed spiders as they are poisonous.
-Ask the children to wear shoes to protect their feet, hats and sunblock.

 The places to look for tiny creatures are: